Massachusetts Family Lawyers

 At Gelb & Gelb LLP, we strive to make difficult and complex Massachusetts family law and probate litigation matters manageable for our clients.

 Ms. Gelb is a vigorous advocate who is effective in the courtroom.
 She also brings her knowledge and skills in business and accounting to her cases, including her experiences running the firm.
-She is supported by Janet E. Taylor, Esquire, and Rose Tiro, a paralegal.
+She is supported by paralegal Rose Tiro.

 We prioritize educating our clients and formulating strategies during all stages of legal proceedings.
 Gelb & Gelb LLP’s probate and domestic relations litigation team works closely with clients to formulate case strategy, including fully understanding each client’s emotional and financial pressures during the proceedings.
 We are persistent in discovering assets and evidence of misconduct.
 Our goal is to resolve each case so that clients may live a more satisfying and secure lifestyle.
 We carefully discuss resolution options, endeavor to work collaboratively, but are committed to pursuing litigation when appropriate.